compnski/JoyMapper/README.md

 * A few new button types:
  * DoubleTapButton - Taps the button once for every press, holds it down until released.
  * ToggleButton - Holds the button down until the button is pressed again.
- * Hat - Hat, used for win32
+ * Hat - POV Hat, used for win32 dpad.
 * New windows.cfg for basic xbox 360 controls -- Windows has a different way of doing axes and the dpad.
 * Unit tests for all input / event classes.
 * Some refactoring of joy.py to be cleaner, more to come + tests.